 Our Dos and Don’ts in Big Cities

-That brings me to a couple of tips when visiting these cities.
-Remember they are our dos and don’ts, based on our personal experiences, and have nothing to do with “musts” or “must-nots”.
+That brings me to a couple of tips when visiting Brazil’s major cities.
+Remember they are tips based on our dos and don’ts, based on our personal experiences, and have nothing to do with “musts” or “must-nots”.

 - Be in a good mood.
 Be friendly with those who hassle you.
 Be persistent in not giving what they want/ask in a friendly way.
 It can be done, really.